fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 * Normal reference types
 * Nullable reference types

-These will be distinguished via syntax, type signatures, and tools.
-Additionally, there will be analysis run by the compiler to determine the `null`-safety of your code when it works with reference types.

 Warnings are emitted when reference types and nullable reference types are not used according with their intent, and these warnings are tunable as errors.

 This will be done in lockstep with C# 8.0, which will also have this as a feature, and F# will interoperate with C# by respecting and emitting the same metadata that C# emits.

 For the purposes of this document, the terms "reference type" and "non-nullable reference type" may be used interchangeably.
 They refer to the same thing.
-We also use the terminology "a type does not have null as a normal value", which is the terminology for non-nullability used in the existing F# language specification.
+We also use the terminology "a type does not have null as a normal value" to mean "non-nullable reference type".
+This is the terminology for non-nullability used in the existing F# language specification.

 ## Motivation
 [motivation]: #motivation

-A shift is about to occur in the .NET ecosystem.
-Starting with C# 8.0, C# will distinguish between explicitly nullable reference types and reference types that do not have `null` as a normal value.
-That is, `string` will not have `null` as a normal value in C# 8.0 or higher, and attempting to make it `null` will be a warning.
+Starting with C# 8.0, C# will distinguish between explicitly nullable reference types and non-nullable reference types.
+The latter do not have `null` as a normal value.
+From C# 8.0 `string` will not have `null` as a normal value, and attempting to make it `null` will result in a warning.
+The type `string?` will have null as a normal value.

-F# has always taken the approach that F#-defined types do not have null as a normal value.
-This problem with reference types in .NET - that they are _implicitly_ `null` - is a longstanding tension between the non-null nature of F# programming and the .NET ecosystem.
-Now that the most-used language in .NET will emit information indicating explicit nullability, this tension has the possibility of being eased considerably for F# programmers.
-Explicit representation of `null` is very much in line with general F# programming for four primary reasons:
+F# has always taken the approach that F#-defined types do not have null as a normal value, while .NET-defined types do.
+This is a longstanding tension between F# programming and the .NET ecosystem.
+Now that .NET assemblies will contain information about non-nullability it is important that F# interpret and apply this information to further improve the soundness of F# code.

-1. The explicit representation of critical information in types, with the compiler enforcing this representation, is very much the "F# way" of doing things.
-Although backwards-compatible explicit nullability is not sound in the same way that F# options are (read on to find out why), it is nonetheless in the spirit of how F# does things.

-2. One of the goals of F# programmers is to evict `null` values as early as possible from the edges of their system.
-Although there are some scenarios where this cannot be done, and `null` values must flow through a program, these scenarios are usually few and far between, or avoided entirely.
-When nullability is explicit, it is harder to "forget" that an incoming type may carry a `null` value.
-This makes it easier to evict `null` values from the rest of an F# program.

-3. Another goal of F# programmers is to ensure that they do not produce `null` values unless it is absolutely necessary in the context in which they are working.
-When nullability as a concept is explicit, an F# programmer must do more work to produce a `null` value.
-When it is an annoyance to produce `null` values (especially of the implicit variety), then programmers will try to avoid producing them.

-4. A variant of (3) is that it is possible to accidentaly produce a `null` value in F# code.
-With explicit nullability as a concept, this accidental behavior can be recognized by a compiler and a warning can be given to let the F# programmer know that they may not have intended sending `null` somewhere.

-The desired outcome over time is that significantly less `NullReferenceException`s are produced by code at runtime when interoperating with C# libraries and other F# components that declare reference types as capable of having `null` as a proper value.
+The desired outcome over time is that significantly less `NullReferenceException`s are produced by code at runtime when interoperating with C# libraries and other F# components.
 This feature should allow F# programmers to more safely eject `null` from their concerns when interoperating with other .NET components, and make it more explicit when `null` could be a problem.

-### Existing Mitigations against `null` in F# code
+### Existing mitigations against `null` in F# code

 F# has many existing mitigations against `null`.
-Indeed, much of the design of F# is based on the principle that it should be unnecessary to explicitly use `null` values at all in normal F# code, and `null` values are absent from ML dialects such as OCaml.
+Indeed, much of the design of F# is based on the principle that it should be difficult, impossible or unnecessary to explicitly use `null` values in normal F# code. `null` values are also largely absent from related ML dialects such as OCaml and functional languages such as Haskell.

-Some existing mitigations include:
+Some of the existing mitigations include:

 1. F#-declared reference types do not support `null` as a normal value

 2. `let` and `let rec` bindings are always initialized prior to use.
 This includes `let` bindings in classes, where checks are made to ensure that the uninitialized `this` is not leaked, e.g. via virtual dispatch to members in subclasses.

 3. F# does allow F#-declared reference types to be  decorated with `[<AllowNullLiteral>]`.
-(This attribute is useful for when an F# programmers frequently uses `null` for a particular type.
-However, this action "infects" any other place where the type might be used, forcing those places to also account for `null`.)
+This attribute is useful for when an F# programmers frequently uses `null` for a particular type.
+However, this action "infects" any other place where the type might be used, forcing those places to also account for `null`.

 4. In F# code unboxing protects against null values.
 That is, the meaning of `unbox` in F# depends on whether the type has null as a normal value or not.
 For example, `unbox<int list>(null)` raises an exception, where `unbox<string>(null)` does not.
-The same applies for type casts.
+The same applies for type casts and pattern matching type tests.
 This prevents unboxing being a backdoor route for creating `null`

 5. F# does some analysis related to whether types have default values or not, covered below.